ibm-cloud-docs/EventStreams/schema_registry.md

 Deleting a schema requires at least both:

 - Reader role access to the {{site.data.keyword.messagehub}} cluster resource type.
-- Manager role access to the schema resource that matches the schema being deleted.
+- Manager role access to the schema resource that matches the schema that is deleted.

 An activity tracker event is generated to report the action.
 For more information, see [{{site.data.keyword.cloudaccesstrailshort}} events](/docs/EventStreams?topic=EventStreams-at_events#events).

 ### Create a new version of a schema
 {: #new_schema}

-To create a new version of a schema, make a POST request to the /artifacts/{schema-id}/versions endpoint, (where {schema-id} is the ID of the schema).
+To create a new version of a schema, make a POST request to the `/artifacts/{schema-id}/versions` endpoint, (where {schema-id} is the ID of the schema).
 The body of the request must contain the new version of the schema.

-If the request is successful, the new schema version is created as the new latest version of the schema, with an appropriate version number, and a response with status code 200 (OK) and a payload containing metadata describing the new version (including the version number), is returned.
+If the request is successful, the new schema version is created as the new latest version of the schema, with an appropriate version number, and a response with status code 200 (OK), and a payload that contains metadata describing the new version (including the version number), is returned.

 Example curl request: